devsecops-workshop/workshop-guide/content/3-inner-loop/_index.md

 As an example you'll create a new Java application.
 You don't need to have prior experience programming in Java as this will be kept really simple.

 {{% notice tip %}}
 We will use an application based on the [Quarkus](https://quarkus.io/) stack.
 Quarkus enables you to create much smaller and faster containerized Java applications than ever before.
 You can even transcompile these apps to native Linux binaries that start blazingly fast.
-Fun fact : Every OpenShift Subscription already comes with a Quarkus Subscription.
+Fun fact: Every OpenShift Subscription already comes with a Quarkus Subscription.
 {{% /notice %}}

 Let's clone our project into our workspace :
 - Bring up your CodeReady Workspace in your browser
-- In the bottom left click on **Clone Repository** and then enter the Git URL to your Gitea Repo (You can copy the URL by clicking on clipboard icon)
+- In the bottom left click on **Clone Repository** and then enter the Git URL to your Gitea Repo (You can copy the URL by clicking on the clipboard icon)
+- Press enter and select the default location.

-Then we want to create a new OpenShift project for our app
+You should be greeted by the `README.md` file.
+Now we want to create a new OpenShift project for our app:

 - Open a Terminal
   - In **My Workspace** (cube icon) to the right click **New Terminal**
-- Copy the `oc login` command from your OpenShift cluster (top right > Username > Copy login command) and execute in the terminal to log into the OpenShift cluster
+- Copy the `oc login` command from your OpenShift cluster (At the top right **Username > Copy login command**) and execute in the terminal to log into the OpenShift cluster
 - Create a new project `workshop-dev`
 ```
 oc new-project workshop-dev